De passieve vorm legt de nadruk op het object, bv. ‘De laptop wordt gebruikt’, ‘Het document is geschreven’.

 2. A passive sentence always contains a form of the auxiliary verb 'worden' or 'zijn' and a past participle.

-3. In a passive sentence, the person who performs the action is shown with 'door', which can usually be left out.
+3. In a passive sentence, the person doing the action is shown with 'door', which can usually be left out.

 Exercise 1: Multiple choice